Murder of Rafael Ramos and Wenjian Liu: Rafael Ramos

 Rafael Ramos (December9, 1974 – December20, 2014), married and a father of two, resident of Glendale, Queens, had joined the NYPD as a school safety agent, before being promoted to officer in January 2012.
+He was born and raised in Sunset Park, Brooklyn, to Puerto Rican parents Rafael Ramos Sr. and Julia Romero.
 He was active in his church, Christ Tabernacle in Glendale, and had once studied at a seminary.
 He had just completed a training course to become a volunteer chaplain.
 He planned to eventually join the ministry when he retired from the police force.

 The Silver Shield Foundation, founded by the late New York Yankees owner George Steinbrenner, announced it would pay for the education of Ramos' 13-year-old son, Jaden.
 Bowdoin College said it would provide full financial aid to Ramos' elder son, who was then a sophomore at the school, so he could complete his education.

 A funeral service for both Officers Ramos and Liu, the largest police funeral in the city's history, was held on December27 in Glendale with over 100,000 people present, including many politicians such as Vice President Joe Biden.
 The service was almost five hours long and was broadcast around the world, with many people coming from across the country to pay their respects to the slain officers.
 Afterward, Ramos' body was transported to St. John Cemetery in nearby Middle Village, where he was laid to rest.
 Hundreds of officers turned their backs to Mayor Bill de Blasio as he delivered his eulogy.